Ushindi-Zirimwabagabo-Josue/Full-Stack-Challenge/README.md

 ### Notes

 - Please don't spend more than 3 hours on this
-- Please use PHP as a backend language and React/React Native to implement this.
-Please only use these technologies if you are familiar with them and can complete the challenge within the time limit
+- Please use PHP as a backend language and React/React Native or another modern frontend framework to implement this
+- Only use the suggested technologies if you are familiar with them and can complete the challenge within the time limit
 - Provide the solution source code as a link to the code repository - please provide invites to a private repo if you don't want it public

 ### What we're looking for: